 This is our most popular tour where anyone can sign up and the group may consist of people from all over the world.
 These are generally very enjoyable trips with a diverse group of up to eight guests and a guide/driver.
 Booking is easy.
-You can book your tour via the online booking system you will find on this page.
+Simply book your tour via the online booking system on this page.

-If your group is larger (e.g. family, friends or colleagues), we can accomplish this by using a larger bus and several guides.
+If your group is larger (e.g. family, friends or colleagues), we can use a larger bus and several guides.
 In such cases, please contact us directly and we can make the necessary adjustments.

 After picking up our guests from their hotels, we head straight to GLØD headquarters for a briefing.
 We will also serve the Soup of the Evening.
 If you need some warmer clothes, we can arrange this too.
 By the way, all our guides speak English and one can even guide in German.

 If you have booked the combined tour, dog sledding and the Northern Lights, your dog sledding guide will drive you down to us.

 After the briefing, wet set off on our Northern Lights hunt!

 To optimize our chances of experiencing the Northern Lights, we head to areas with little or no light pollution.
 We use new and well-equipped VW Caravelle 4 motion minibuses as we travel in search of an area with starry sky and good views.

 If the weather conditions in Alta are poor, we head elsewhere.
 This may mean a drive of up to 200 km, either along the coast, fjords or in the inland of Finnmark.
 We make regular stops to check the conditions and, if conditions permit, take photos.
 We then gladly continue in search of new, exciting and nice locations, either to find new photo subjects or – if the conditions are challenging – clear weather.